HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

       Select 'mining-clinical-dev' for simplicity for now,
       as this gives read/view and create job access the BigQuery databases through a Service Account without requiring individual login key files.
-      See accompanying workshop on Google-VPC access on setting youe GOOGLE_APPLICATION_CREDENTIALS environment variable to a generated JSON key file for individual end user based login.
+      See accompanying workshop on Google-VPC access on setting your GOOGLE_APPLICATION_CREDENTIALS environment variable to a generated JSON key file for individual end user based login.
     - Create